Michael Goldberg, MD

 Scholar in Residence, The Schwartz Center for Compassionate Healthcare

-Michael J. Goldberg, MD is the Scholar in Residence at The Schwartz Center for Compassionate Healthcare.
+Michael J. Goldberg, MD is the first Scholar-in-Residence at The Schwartz Center for Compassionate Healthcare.

-Dr. Goldberg’s major clinical interests are in the diagnosis and management of children with syndromes, complex birth defects, and skeletal dysplasias; and measuring the outcomes and functional performance of children undergoing orthopaedic treatments.
-He is a past president of the Pediatric Orthopaedic Society of North America; has held leadership positions in the American Academy of Pediatrics, and has been recognized with honorary memberships in the pediatric orthopaedic societies of Brazil and Italy (the first American to receive such an honor).
+Dr. Goldberg’s major clinical interests are in the diagnosis and management of children with syndromes, complex birth defects, and skeletal dysplasias.
+He is a past president of the Pediatric Orthopaedic Society of North America, has held leadership positions in the American Academy of Pediatrics and has been recognized with honorary memberships in the pediatric orthopaedic societies of Brazil and Italy.

-Dr. Goldberg has served as a member and chair of the Board of Directors of The Home for Little Wanderers in Boston, the oldest and one of the largest child welfare agencies in the United States, and also served on the Board of Directors of Camp Korey in Mount Vernon, Washington, a camp for children with life altering medical conditions.
+Dr. Goldberg has served on the Board of Directors of The Home for Little Wanderers in Boston, the oldest and one of the largest child welfare agencies in the United States, and on the Board of Directors of Camp Korey in Mount Vernon, Washington, a camp for children with life altering medical conditions.